riceissa/dlw-tutorial-post/post.md

 An example is the [donor page for the Open Philanthropy Project](https://donations.vipulnaik.com/donor.php?donor=Open+Philanthropy+Project).

-For Open Philanthropy Project in particular, there is a [table of disclosures](https://donations.vipulnaik.com/donor.php?donor=Open+Philanthropy+Project#donorDonationAmountsByDisclosuresAndYear) (from before it stopped announcing disclosures).
+For the Open Philanthropy Project in particular, there is a [table of disclosures](https://donations.vipulnaik.com/donor.php?donor=Open+Philanthropy+Project#donorDonationAmountsByDisclosuresAndYear) (from before it stopped announcing disclosures).
 Currently no other donor has disclosures data.

 ## Donee page